sblauth/cashocs/docs/source/user/demos/optimal_control/demo_picard_iteration.md

-The cost functional is defined as in {ref}`demo_monolithic_problems`, the only difference is that {python}`y` and {python}`z` now are {py:class}`fenics.Function` objects, whereas they were generated with the {py:func}`fenics.split` command previously
+The cost functional is defined as in {ref}`demo_monolithic_problems`, the only difference is that {python}`y` and {python}`z` now are {py:class}`fenics.Function` objects, whereas they were generated with the {py:func}`ufl.split` command previously

 ```python
 y_d = Expression("sin(2*pi*x[0])*sin(2*pi*x[1])", degree=1)